eslint/eslint/docs/rules/func-style.md

 "func-style": [2, "declaration"]
 ```

-This reports an error (code is 2) if any function expressions are used where function declarations are expected.
+This reports an error if any function expressions are used where function declarations are expected.
 You can specify to use expressions instead:

 ```json
 "func-style": [2, "expression"]